NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Tenchi Bridge added, replacing Ichiraku Ramen - Sunset
 - Asian Gate added, replacing Chunin Exams Rooftop - Sound 4 Barrier
 - Aquarium added, replacing Hot Springs

+## New Costumes

+New costumes were added.
+All characters now have 3 or 4 costumes, selectable with A, Y, X, and Z.

 ## Character Changes